connieliu0/gsoc-2020__p5-showcase/June17.md

   - Programmed Plotter drawings
   - Chillin
 - tool?
+Should we consolidate art/design into -> visual and writing?

 Proposal consolidate tool into code?
 Because a lot of software heavy projects are also tools.